 Physical activity is considered a ‘corner stone’ in type 2 diabetes care.
-However, in practice, physical activity counselling is not always easy.
-To gain a profound understanding in these difficulties and offer openings for change, Mirjam Stuij conducted several qualitative studies, mostly based on a close analysis of in-depth interviews and (participant) observations.
-These studies aim to provide in-depth insights into
+However, physical activity counselling is not always easy.
+To gain a profound understanding of these difficulties and offer openings for change, Mirjam Stuij conducted several qualitative, narrative studies.
+These studies are mostly based on a close analysis of in-depth interviews and (participant) observations.
+They provided in-depth insights into:

 Most of this work was conducted as part of the research project Sport in Times of Illness (2013-2018).
 This project was supported by NWO, the Netherlands Organization for Scientific Research, as part of their research programme Sport: Participation.
-The full dissertation is expected early 2021.
+The full dissertation can be found here.

 For more information, please contact Mirjam Stuij.